bpon/s3committer/README.md

-This is a fork of rdblues netflix commiter used by the Horizon team.
-This includes fixes for parquet support and includes several fixes for race conditions.
+This is a fork of rdblues netflix committer.
+This branch includes fixes for parquet support for Apache Spark and includes fixes for race conditions and amazon server side encryption support.

 ## S3 output committers